 Adam Pendleton

 Adam Pendleton (born 1983 in Richmond, Virginia) is a New York–based conceptual artist celebrated for his radical and multi-disciplinary practice.
 Working across painting, collage, film, text, printmaking, and large-scale installations, Pendleton employs a distinctive black-and-white visual language that reimagines history and challenges dominant cultural narratives.
-His work draws inspiration from Dada, Minimalism, Conceptualism, and the Black Arts Movement, reconfiguring their legacies into a uniquely contemporary framework.
+His artworks draw inspiration from Dada, Minimalism, Conceptualism, and the Black Arts Movement, reconfiguring their legacies into a uniquely contemporary framework.

 Central to Pendleton’s practice is his ongoing exploration of Black Dada, a concept he first articulated in his 2008 manifesto.
 He describes it as “a way of talking about the future while talking about the past… looking at Blackness as an open-ended idea that is not just related to notions of race.”
 By reframing abstraction and Black avant-garde practices together, Pendleton creates a space for imagining alternate presents—where identity, culture, and history are fluid and constantly redefined.